JAI | JAI glossary: About machine vision and industrial camera…

 D

-Dichroic coating – A coating placed on the face of a prism or other piece of optical glass that allows specific wavelengths of light to pass through while reflecting the remaining wavelengths.
+Dichroic Coating – A coating placed on the face of a prism or other piece of optical glass that allows specific wavelengths of light to pass through while reflecting the remaining wavelengths.
 Dichroic coatings are used in JAI’s multi-imager prism cameras to split light into red, green, and blue wavelengths for color imaging, and can be used to separate near-infrared light for multi-spectral imaging.
 They can also be customized for specific spectral analysis tasks.

 Digital Camera – All camera sensors are based on analog technology, i.e., pixel wells convert captured electrons into an analog signal value.
 In a digital camera this electrical charge is converted to a digital signal, using an A/D converter before it is transferred out of the camera, typically as either an 8-bit, 10-bit, or 12-bit value.
 Modern CMOS image sensors make the A/D conversion on the sensor itself enabling it to be output from the camera in formats already suitable for computer processing.
 Older analog cameras sent analog signals out of the camera, which were convenient for connecting directly to old analog TV monitors, but required analog-to-digital conversion inside the computer before image data could be analyzed by computer algorithms.